-Beside the documentation we mention above, other manuals and documents are available that explain the use of various system programs.
+Beside the documentation we mention above, other manuals and documents are available that explain th use of various system programs.

-For example, if you are interested in using the ISAM system for organizing and accessing data, you will want to read the ISAM System User's Guide, (DWM-00100-06), and the Important Notice for ISAM Users, (DWM-00100-36).
-If you want to program in the PASCAL or LISP languages, you will want to refer to the AlphaPASCAL User's Manual, (DWM-00100-08), and the AlphaLISP User's Manual, (DWM-00100-05), for information on those language processors.
+For example, if you are interested in using the ISAM system for organizing and accessing data, you will want t read the ISAM System User's Guide, (DWM-00100-06), and the Important Notice for ISAM Users, (DWN 00100-36).
+If you want to program in the PASCAL or LISP languages, you will want to refer to the AlphaPASCA User's Manual, (DWM-00100-08), and the AlphaLISP User's Manual, (DWM-00100-05), for information o those language processors.